Granit Xhaka: 2011–present: Senior tournaments and captaincy

 Xhaka was named in manager Vladimir Petković's 23-man Swiss squad for the 2018 FIFA World Cup in Russia.
 On 22 June, he equalised with a long-range strike as the Swiss came from behind to defeat Serbia 2–1 in their second game.
-He and fellow goalscorer Xherdan Shaqiri, who is also of Kosovan descent, celebrated their goals by making an eagle gesture resembling the double headed eagle of the Albanian flag.
+He and fellow goalscorer Xherdan Shaqiri, who is also of Albanian descent, celebrated their goals by making an eagle gesture resembling the double headed eagle of the Albanian flag.
 FIFA fined each player 10,000 Swiss francs "for unsporting behaviour contrary to the principles of fair-play".

 Xhaka was appointed as a temporary captain by Vladimir Petković in the absence of Stephan Lichtsteiner, which caused him to be criticised by former Swiss international Stéphane Henchoz, who claimed that Xhaka could not properly represent Switzerland due to his Albanian heritage, instead suggesting that Lichtsteiner, Yann Sommer, or Fabian Schär serve as captain.
 In September 2019, Xhaka offered his captaincy to Xherdan Shaqiri in an effort to get him to return to the national side.

-In June 2021, Xhaka was selected for the Switzerland squad which would compete in Euro 2020.
+In June 2021, Xhaka was selected for the Switzerland squad for UEFA Euro 2020.
+He captained the team in their three group matches, as well as the round of 16 tie with France.
+In the match against France, he assisted Mario Gavranović's 90th-minute equalising goal as Switzerland progressed to the quarter-final via a penalty shootout.
+However, a yellow card received 14 minutes earlier meant that Xhaka was suspended for the quarter-final, where the Swiss lost to Spain in a penalty shootout.

 In November 2022, Xhaka was selected for the 26-man Switzerland squad for the 2022 FIFA World Cup in Qatar.
+He played every minute of Switzerland's four matches of the tournament as they reached the round of 16, where they were beaten 6–1 by Portugal.

+On 15 October 2023, in a 3–3 draw with Belarus during UEFA Euro 2024 qualifying, Xhaka equalled Heinz Hermann's record of 118 appearances for the Swiss national team.
+A month later, he captained the Nati in a 1–1 draw in Israel to break the record with his 119th appearance.

+In June 2024, Xhaka was named in Switzerland's squad for UEFA Euro 2024.
+He captained the team to 3–1 over Hungary in their opening Group A match and was named Man of the match.